 Matt Wilpers remote Peloton bike fitting

-Earlier this month I made my way to Peloton instructor Matt Wilpers’ company page to sign up for my virtual bike fit appointment.
+In Fall 2020 I made my way to Peloton instructor Matt Wilpers’ company page Team Wilpers to sign up for my virtual bike fit appointment.
 I’m not sure how long his training company had been offering them.
 But it made perfect sense since he is already coaching people on the side for their running and cycling skills.
 Making sure you’re riding your bike–be it Peloton or outdoor–correctly is key to training smart, as Matt likes to say.

 Let me walk you through my experience of signing up for my appointment, what the appointment itself was like and how I’m feeling riding after the appointment.